Kuly14/cvm/documentation/src/crates/revm/journaled_state.md

 ## Rationale

 The main motivation behind [EIP-658](https://eips.ethereum.org/EIPS/eip-658) was to provide an unambiguous way to determine the success or failure of a transaction.
-Before [EIP-658](https://eips.ethereum.org/EIPS/eip-658), users had to rely on checking if a transaction had consumed all gas to guess if it had failed.
+Before [EIP-658](https://eips.ethereum.org/EIPS/eip-658), users had to rely on checking if a transaction had consumed all energy to guess if it had failed.
 However, this was not reliable because of the introduction of the `REVERT` opcode in [EIP-140](https://eips.ethereum.org/EIPS/eip-140).

 Moreover, although full nodes can replay transactions to get their return status, fast nodes can only do this for transactions after their pivot point, and light nodes cannot do it at all.